EthanTinsley/AdventOfCodePythonTemplate/README.md

-# AdventOfCode2024 Project Setup Guide
+# AdventOfCode Project Setup Guide

 Welcome to the AdventOfCode repository!
 This project is designed to help kickstart your development for the Advent of Code challenges by providing a structured environment with easy setup and automated generation of placeholder solutions for each day's problem.